AT89/GA-Project-1/readme.md

               - How to end the game

 ##M2 - Basic CSS and html
      - I wanted to display the cards in a nice symmetrical fashion
      - HP bar-esque hands, wanted the cards to stack
      - Flex boxes
      - Click the 'card' to draw and evaluate the card.values
      - Wanted to show the prize cards after "War"
      - Active cards of p1 and p2 in the middle

 ##M3 - Goodies
      - Wanted to add a fun mode
      - I like surprises
       - Time the surprises on the drop of the mp3 (~3seconds)
       - Change classes on a certain event such as: the first War but not repeating it again
      - Basic animations/transitions
      - Theme music and extra hidden (then unhidden after event) pictures
      - Add transitions

+#SO MUCH I WANT TO DO.
+##Up to now, my proudest moment was being able to realize that I can do anything as long as I put my mind to it.
+My War game went pretty well.
+I want to continue to develop and add more features.
+These are my thoughts.

+#Future Plans..
+##Make it one player.
+	-Add Bosses as Opponents
+	-They can have Types/Gyms
+	-Shops

+##specifically to Poke mode
+	-all changes on the page to hit all at once, preferably 3500ms. 		-Seems to be Good.
+I can probably add to it by making sure:
+		-Turn off mouse click after WAR event, so players can’t draw 			again -object elements to be Types.
+Type weaknesses evaluate winner

+##stretch goals
+	-Make my own fonts
+	-Make my own BG
+	-Work PHP into it, login, cookies
+	-Evolving or other games (Overwatch sketches?) or whatever incorporated
+	-Work on mobile
+	-Holiday theme (July 4th, eagles with sunglasses?) // levels?
+	-Make it set to only Pokemon that are evolving as wins	progresses.
+##Autoplay Button, with speed increment slider
+##Infinite
+	-counts wins rather than cards
+	-just shuffle the win pile array, add more cards, build another array

+Can learning how to make the site save to cookies (from what you guys recommended) or have a login (ruby on rails, php) ?

+##Web Developer Goals..
+		-SASS
+		-Mobile

 #Technologies used: